dotnet/runtime/src/tests/Interop/Swift/README.md

 Reference: https://github.com/xamarin/binding-tools-for-swift/blob/main/docs/ValueTypeModeling.md

-Initially, we should focus on blittable types.
-Later, we may introduce support for other non-blittable types.

-## Flow for invoking a Swift function from .NET
+## An example of direct P/Invoke

-Here's the planned flow for invoking a Swift function from .NET if a developer uses a direct P/Invoke and demangled name:
+Here's the flow for invoking a Swift function from .NET if a developer uses a direct P/Invoke and demangled name:
-1. A function name should be mangled using the `Binding Tools for Swift` due to limitations for functions that have name overlap.
-Alternative option is to mangle entry points during the runtime or AOT compilation.
-In this case, it may slow down the compiler for non-Swift interops and have limitations for functions that have name overlap.
+1. An entry point name should be mangled using the `Binding Tools for Swift`.
+It creates function wrappers which could be invoked using demangled names.
 2. Function parameters should be automatically marshalled without any wrappers.
 3. A thunk should be emitted to handle the different calling convention, especially for instance functions and functions with error handling.
-    - Implement calling convention using thunks to handle self, errors, etc.
-    - Is it possible to test instance functions with P/Invoke or COM Interop is required?
-4. The result should be retrieved from the register or stack or indirectly.
+4. The result should be retrieved from the register, stack, or indirectly.
-5. Error registers should be checked and if set, an error should be thrown.
+5. An error should be thrown if an error register is set.
-6. Cleanup may be required?
+6. Cleanup may be required.

+## Tasks

+The goal of this experiment is to explore the possibilities and limitations of direct P/Invoke interop with Swift.
+Ideally, we want to eliminate extra wrappers.
+Outcome of this experiment should be a document with limitations and list of tasks that needs to be done in order to officially support .NET Swift Interop.

+### Update Binding Tools for Swift to work with latest version of Mono runtime

+We should update the Binding Tools for Swift to be compatible with the latest version of the Mono runtime and Xcode.

+### Name mangling

+In order to simplify the testing we can use mangled name as the entry point.
+This provides a number of advantages, specifically for functions that have name overlap (i.e. functions with the same name that return different types) for which we cannot disambiguate from C#.
+The `Binding Tools for Swift` reads the dylib, pulls the public symbols and demangles them.
+However, we should discover in which cases extra wrappers may not be required and possibility to perform entry point mangling within the runtime.
+In this case, it may slow down the compiler for non-Swift interops and have limitations for functions that have name overlap.

+### P/Invoke thunks

+The P/Invoke thunks should simplify register juggling by using predefined set of registers for `self` and `error` cases.
+We should explore possibilities and limitations of P/Invoke with instance functions.
+Additionally, we should consider using COM Interop for instance functions as well.

+## Type marshalling

+Type marshalling should ideally be automated, with an initial focus on supporting blittable types.
+Later, we can extend support to include non-blittable types.

 ## Template